squint-cljs/squint/README.md

 ## Cherry :cherries:

+Experimental ClojureScript to ES6 module compiler.

-Experimental CLJS compiler: reducing friction between ClojureScript and JS tooling
+Reducing friction between ClojureScript and JS tooling.

 > :warning: This project is an experiment and not recommended to be used in
 > production.
 It currently has many bugs and will undergo many breaking changes.